danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

 page.driver.headers # => { "User-Agent" => "Cuprite", "Referer" => "https://example.com" }
 ```

-This allowed me to write a test to simulate a user visiting the root path `"/"` from any number of different browsers, differentiated only by the User Agent string.
+This allowed me to write a system test to simulate a user visiting the root path `"/"` from any number of different browsers, differentiated only by the User Agent string.
 If a browser is supported, then the test expects that the user should be redirected to `"/login"`, otherwise, `"/unsupported_browser"`:

 ```ruby
 # spec/features/user_agent_spec.rb